 - Connect through USB

-Users can also look into another third party wireless barcode and serial number scanners.
+Users can also look into other third-party wireless barcode and serial number scanners.
 Before purchasing, ensure that the equipment is compatible with your version of QuickBooks POS.

 Benefits of using QuickBooks POS:

-- Inventory tracking: With multiple hardware items such as serial number scanner, barcode scanner, and wireless code scanner, users can track inventory in real time.
+- Inventory tracking: With multiple hardware items such as serial number scanners, barcode scanners, and wireless code scanners, users can track inventory in real-time.
 Count for each item along with other information is just a click away.
 Also, everyone with proper authorization can view and make changes to the data.
 Hence, QB POS can be used as an Electronic Data Interchange System by any organization

 - Data Synchronization: All data in QB POS can be synchronized with QB Desktop.
 Users can link the two software for syncing data between them.
-Hence, users will have all the robust accounting tools and features available in QB desktop for QB POS.
+Hence, users will have all the robust accounting tools and features available on the QB desktop for QB POS.

 - Data Analysis: Users can analyze data recorded in QB POS.
 Also, data synchronize with QB Desktop can also be used for data analysis.
 QB POS incorporates reports specific to the use of retailers.

 - Ring up sales: While entering a sale, users can easily record the transaction with the help of credit card and debit card scanners.
 Also, the cash register is available for maintaining cash.